-When I told my friends and family I'd be going on vacation to Italy this January, one of their first questions was consistently this: You're not going to be vegan, there, right?
+When I told my friends and family I'd be going on vacation to Italy in January, one of their first questions was consistently this: You're not going to be vegan, there, right?
 Indeed, as a well-documented follower of plant-based living, news of my plans to enter the land of burrata, mascarpone, and pecorino for a month pushed my diet to the forefront of everyone's minds—including my own.
 If my trip had arrived at any other point in my life, I probably would have tried to stay plant-based while in Italy (I've been vegan in Europe before—dirty looks aside, it can be done), but having just gone through a breakup and experiencing a newfound thirst for rebellion, I decided, screw it: For the first time in two years, I'm going to eat all the pizza, gooey pasta, and frothy cappuccinos I desire.
 And for a month, that's exactly what I did.
 It was delicious and decadent, and I have no regrets… well, except for what proceeded to happen to my skin.

 My dairy-induced breakouts, which cropped up in the final days of my cheese-soaked trip, could be found along my chin and jawline.
 Nazarian says that the lower face and outer areas of the face are anecdotally where dairy breakouts most often occur, though there is technically no empirical support for this.
 Either way, that's definitely where mine decided to show up.